pa2si/tortuga/README.md

   - Icons view button in Events Section
     - --> leads to all-events route.
     - nested dynamic route for single Events
+      - in Single Event modal for image on click

 - Programs section with carousel
   - media queries for the arrows